Forging Careers: Unleashing the Power of Metal Fabrication

 With the increasing demand for metal-based products across industries, the job outlook for metal fabricators is promising.
 According to the Bureau of Labor Statistics, the employment of metal fabricators is projected to grow by 3% from 2020 to 2030, adding approximately 16,900 new jobs to the industry.

-Metal fabricators are needed in a wide range of industries, including construction, , aerospace, and manufacturing.
+Metal fabricators are needed in a wide range of industries, including construction, automotive, aerospace, and manufacturing.
 They play a crucial role in building infrastructure, creating machinery, and fabricating various components used in everyday products.

 The Benefits of Pursuing a Career in Metal Fabrication